jeongho0715/jeongho0715.github.io/_tabs/about.md

 I'm a student majoring in statistics.
 I haven't decided what I'm going to do yet, but I'm working hard to explore what I'm going to do.
 I want to experience as many things as I can in my life.

 ## Curriculum Vitae
-> Some items are not listed for privacy purposes.
-(Last Updated 1/17/2025) {: .prompt-info }

 ### Skills
 - (Statistical) Programming Language & Tools